jay-r-shah/Algorithms/README.md

 Week 1: Compute the top 5 Strongly Connected Components (SCCs) of the given directed graph.

 Week 2: Compute shortest paths to each vertex of the directed graph with Dijkstra's algorithm.

+Week 3: Heap-based implementation of median maintance algorithm.

+Week 4: Solution to the Two Sum problem using HashTables.